loreb/zkc-fixes/README.md

 In order to work around this problem, I implemented a very basic merging and diff strategy.
 All notes have an associated hash of the note body.
-The merging algorithm will check if a uuid exists in both databases, if it doesn't exist in both, it will add it to the database that is being merged into.
+The merging algorithm will check if a uuid exists in both databases.
+If it doesn't exist in both, it will add it to the database that is being merged into.
 Merges are not bidirectional.
 If the uuid exists in both databases, it will check the hash.
 If the hash is different, it will then check if the timestamp is greater.
 If the